vacp2p/rfc/content/docs/rfcs/23/README.md

 `/toychat/2/huilong/proto`

-## Using content topics for your application
+### Content Topic Naming Recommendations

-Make sure you have a unique application-name to avoid conflicting issues with other protocols.
+Application names should be unique to avoid conflicting issues with other protocols.

-If you have different versions of your protocol, this can be specified in the version field.
+Applications should specify their version (if applicable) in the version field.

-The name of the content topic is up to your application and depends on the problem domain, how you want to separate content, what the bandwidth and privacy guarantees are, etc.
+The `{content-topic-name}` portion of the content topic is up to the application, and depends on the problem domain.
+It can be hierarchical, for instance to separate content, or to indicate different bandwidth and privacy guarantees.
 The encoding field indicates the serialization/encoding scheme for the [WakuMessage payload](/spec/14/#payloads) field.

 ## Differences with Waku v1

 In [6/WAKU1](/spec/6) there is no actual routing.
 All messages are sent to all other nodes.
-This means that we are implicitly using the same PubSub topic that would be something like:
+This means that we are implicitly using the same pubsub topic that would be something like:

 ```
 /waku/1/default-waku/rlp